Maid of honour: Terminology

 A lady-in-waiting is a woman who attends a female member of the Royal Family other than the queen regnant or queen consort.
 An attendant upon one of the latter is a Lady of the Bedchamber or Woman of the Bedchamber, and the senior lady-in-waiting is the Mistress of the Robes.
 The women of the bedchamber are in regular attendance, but the mistress of the robes and the ladies of the bedchamber are normally only required for ceremonial occasions.

 At the Tudor and Stuart courts, the women in attendance included gentlewomen, maids of honour, and chamberers.
+The gentlewoman in charge of the maids of honour was known as the Mother of the Maids.

 The term maid of honour is the origin of the American English term maid of honor, usually the best friend of a bride who leads her bridal party.